datapaganism/hshifter/README.md

 This allows you to have:
 - A dedicated USB Device Name - instead of a generic controller now it is called H-Shifter
-- Toggle between Sequential and H Pattern modes, simply press both Gear 3 & 4 micro switches at the same time and the controller will start outputting Gear + and Gear - over two seperate inputs, so you can map both the H-Pattern and Sequential modes ingame without any conflicts (No more putting it in 3rd and Gear Down at the same time), to swap back just click the microswitches for Gear 3 & Gear 4 again.
+- Toggle between Sequential and H Pattern modes, simply press both Gear 3 & Reverse micro switches at the same time and the controller will start outputting Gear + and Gear - over two seperate inputs, so you can map both the H-Pattern and Sequential modes ingame without any conflicts (No more putting it in 3rd and Gear Down at the same time), to swap back just click the microswitches for Gear 3 & Gear Reverse again.

 You'll need platformio to build and flash this, just use the VSCode extension and `Upload`